sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/understanding-patch-types.md

 ## Fix Delivery for Portal CE

 Liferay Portal CE GA releases are based on DXP Service Packs and are typically available a few weeks after the corresponding Service Pack.
 They include the same fixes, minus those for EE-only features.
-See [Updating Liferay Portal CE](../../upgrading-liferay-dxp/upgrade-basics/updating-liferay-portal-ce.md) for more information.
+See [Upgrading to a New Liferay Portal CE Rolling Release](../../upgrading-liferay-dxp/upgrade-basics/upgrading-to-a-new-liferay-portal-ce-rolling-release.md) for more information.

 ## Patch Testing